Executive Committee

 Dover also serves as a member of the Board of Directors for the National Restaurant Association, American Hotel and Lodging Association (AHLA), Council of State Restaurant Associations (CSRA), International Society of Hotel Association Executives, VISIT FLORIDA, and is Chairwoman of the Board for the Florida Agriculture Center and Horse Park.

 On opening day of the 2003 Legislative Session, Dover was diagnosed with breast cancer and courageously fought to beat the cancer.
-Dover, a native of Orlando, has been married to her husband Walt for 44 years and has three children and three grandchildren.
+Dover, a native of Orlando, has been married to her husband Walt for more than 45 years and has three children and three grandchildren.
 In her spare time, she enjoys outdoor activities including dressage riding and running.

 PREV